Plukers/ldjam42/README.md

 Swimmers who don't wave or dead swimmers won't leave the pool.

-You have lost as soon as the *death meter* is full.
+You have lost as soon as the *death bar* is full.

 *Our repo for the Ludum Dare 42 - Running out of space*